How to Forget WiFi Networks on Windows 11

 Advanced Tip: Using Command Prompt

-You can forget WiFi networks on Windows 11 using the Command Prompt if you’re comfortable with commands.
-First, open Command Prompt as an administrator.
-Then, type `netsh wlan show profiles` to see a list of all the WiFi networks your computer remembers.
+For those comfortable with commands, you can forget WiFi networks on Windows 11 using the Command Prompt.
+Open Command Prompt as an administrator, then run `netsh wlan show profiles` to see every network your computer remembers.

 netsh wlan delete profile name="NetworkName"Troubleshooting Connectivity Issues

-If your computer keeps reconnecting to a WiFi network you’ve forgotten, it might be a setting issue, but a full network reset in Windows 11 can often fix persistent connection problems.
+If your PC continues to reconnect to a network you've forgotten, it could be a settings issue.
+A full network reset in Windows 11 often resolves persistent connection problems.

 Summary

-Forgetting WiFi networks on Windows 11 is a simple way to keep your computer secure and organized, ensuring it only connects to trusted networks.
+Forgetting WiFi networks on Windows 11 is a practical way to keep your computer secure and organized, ensuring it only connects to trusted networks.

 Why does 🪟 Windows 11 keep reconnecting to a forgotten network?